Quartr-App/data-tooling-coding-test/README.md

 The primary goals of this coding challenge are:

 1. **Backend Setup:** Create a backend service to fetch data from an external data source.
-2. **Data Manipulation:** Implement basic data manipulation on the fetched data.
+2. **Data Manipulation:** Perform basic data manipulation on the fetched data.
 3. **Client-Side Presentation:** Present the resulting data client side.

 ## Detailed instructions